 Volunteers tested for COVID-19 within 72 hours of travel

 Strict disinfecting standards for programs & accomodation

 Greater physical distance between volunteers

-- Whether you are volunteering in your home country or abroad, all volunteers traveling to IVHQ programs must be tested for Covid-19 within 72 hours prior to travel, where this is possible in their locality.
+- All volunteers traveling abroad must be tested for Covid-19 within 72 hours prior to travel, where this is possible in their locality.
 Some governments require pre-travel testing from travelers within 48 hours of boarding their first flight.
 We’re asking volunteers to present a medical certificate on arrival at the program to verify they have not tested positive for Covid-19, but this may also be a mandatory government requirement in order to enter their country.